rewritech/til/rest_api/01_REST_Architectural_Constraints.md

   * such as HTTP GET and similarly modified using a consistent approach.

 > Once a developer becomes familiar with one of your API, he should be able to follow the similar approach for other APIs.

+Stateless
+-—-
+* Roy fielding got inspiration from HTTP, so it reflects in this constraint.
+  * Make all client-server interaction stateless.
+  * Server will not store anything about latest HTTP request client made.
+  * It will treat each and every request as new.
+  * No session, no history.

+* If client application needs to be a stateful application for the end user, where user logs in once and do other authorized operations thereafter, then each request from the client should contain all the information necessary to service the request
+  * including authentication and authorization details.

+> No client context shall be stored on the server between requests.
+The client is responsible for managing the state of the application.